linyicheng1/leanring_triple_poses/README.md

 Based on CVPR2022 best paper **Learning to Solve Hard Minimal Problems** implements solving the relative position of three images.

+> **Note**
+> The correctness of the pose solving is lower than the results in the paper.

+We think the main reasons for this are:
+- Randomised feature point selection
+- Generalisation of training results

 ## 1. Build

 ### 1.1 dependencies